-If you take the tablets out of the pack they may not keep well.
+If you take the tablets out of the pack, they may not keep well.

-Keep your medicine in a cool dry place where the temperature stays below 25°C.
+Keep your medicine in a cool dry place where the temperature stays below 25°C. Protect from light and moisture.

 Do not store this medicine or any other medicine in the bathroom or near a sink.
 Do not leave it on a window sill or in the car.
 Heat and dampness can destroy some medicines.